In this article we will elaborate on common use cases that require synchronization:

 In turn, this:

-- Reduces the chance for human or system error
+- Reduces the chance of human or system error

 - Allows you to safely migrate your data to another system